Yavapai–Apache Nation: History

-The Yavapai–Apache have lived in the southwest since 1100 C.E.
-Their use of the land helped them to survive as hunters and gatherers.
-Chief YumaFrank, Chief Viola Jimulla, and Carlos Montezuma were some of the first leaders of this nation.
-Beginning in 1865 the Yavapai were moved to several reservations such as: Colorado River Reservation, Fort McDowell, RioVerde, San Carlos, Camp Verde, Middle Verde, Clarkdale, and Prescott.
+The Yavapai–Apache have lived in the American Southwest since 1100 CE.
+Their traditional ecological knowledge allowed them to flourish as hunter-gatherers.
+Chief Yuma Frank, Chief Viola Jimulla, and Carlos Montezuma were some of the first leaders of the Yavapai–Apache Nation.
+Beginning in 1865, the Yavapai were relocated to several reservations: Colorado River, Fort McDowell, Rio Verde, San Carlos, Camp Verde, Middle Verde, Clarkdale, and Prescott.